simplyequipped/comms-plan/README.md

 #### Considerations
 - Identify different computers for e-mail and HF radio use
-- Add local Spot-X satellite messenger phone number as an account verification option (see Appendix A)
+- Add Spot-X satellite messenger phone number as a Google account verification option (see Appendix A)
 - Know how to access web based e-mail from a device other than the one your typically use

 #### Method Differentiation